πŸ‘‹ Hello world, my name is

 As part of a user-focused initiative, I organized and led the full-stack architecture, design, and development of a brand new feature allowing patients to interact with a real physical therapist via an in-app chat experience and scheduled video sessions.

-FOX DCG @ WillowTree πŸ”—
+FOX @ WillowTree πŸ”—

-During my tenure as the lead tvOS developer on the DCG project, I helped navigate the team through high-pressure environments, like preparing the application to support Super Bowl LIV, the first Super Bowl streamed in 4K.
+During my tenure as the lead tvOS developer on the project, I helped navigate the team through high-pressure environments, like preparing the application to support Super Bowl LIV, the first Super Bowl streamed in 4K.
+In addition to contributing to the development of various features, my role also involved championing both design and technical conversations regarding the implementation of features across many of FOX's streaming platforms.

 As a team leader, I mentored individuals by providing opportunities for more junior developers to get involved in client communication and more complex development features.
 Empowering each individual's personal growth paid dividends for the long-term success of the team.